tayo-k/bmd/content/build.md

 - Pods ideate and craft milestones they’re interested in picking up
 - They work with the steering group to allocate time and resources to the milestones
 - Continuously deliver milestones based on needs they’ve identified, under the guidance of their steering group.

+## The Role of Leadership
+Ownership comes with responsibility.
+You're still accountable to management for results.
+Milestones still need to be strategically aligned somehow.

+Your ownership of the way the product is built must be able to answer specific questions as to _how_ exactly you're owning the way the product is built.